snehaindrale/mockgr7/README.md

 # mockgr7
-This is my first project on github so plzz check and co-operate my name is anthony gomsolvis tetst sdsds
+This is my first project on github so plzz check and co-operate my name is anthony gomsolvis tetst sdsdsd